mitmelon/campchat/README.md

 **Status:** 200 on success, 400 on error

 #### DELETE `/groups/{groupId}/members`
-Remove a member from a group (requires auth, admin).
+Remove a member from a group.

 **Body:**
 ```json